Eric Miller (soccer)

-Eric Miller (born January 15, 1993) is an American professional soccer player who plays as a defender for Portland Timbers in Major League Soccer.
+Eric Miller (born January 15, 1993) is an American professional soccer player who plays as a defender for Major League Soccer club Portland Timbers.

 Club career

 Early career

 Born in Jacksonville, Florida and raised in Woodbury, Minnesota, Miller started playing soccer for the Bangu Tsunami and Minnesota Thunder Academy.
 In 2011 Miller won the Gatorade Player of the Year award and the Mr. Soccer Award for the state of Minnesota after scoring 16 goals and gaining 15 assists in his final year at Woodbury High School.
 He then went to Creighton University where he played for the Creighton Bluejays.
 Miller also played for two seasons with the Portland Timbers U23s in the USL PDL.

 Montreal Impact

 Miller was drafted by the Montreal Impact of Major League Soccer in the 2014 MLS SuperDraft with the fifth pick in the first round.
-He made his professional debut for the Impact on March 8, 2014 against FC Dallas.
+He made his professional debut for the Impact on March 8, 2014, against FC Dallas.